oliverdixon/exam-crib-sheets/README.md

-  Option (i) is not particularly difficult, and they don't require any exotic packages that aren't on CTAN and included in every modern TeX Live distribution.
+  Option (i) is not particularly difficult, and they don't require any exotic packages that aren't on CTAN and included in every modern TeX Live distribution; a single invocation of `latexmk -pdf` in the respective directory should produce a reasonable PDF document.
 If you'd prefer (ii), see:
   <https://www-users.york.ac.uk/~od641/exam-crib-sheets>.
 For convenience and
   accessibility, this link also contains rasters of each PDF for use in other applications e.g. MS Office.